-Rich pins pull in data from your ecommerce website so you can include details like real-time pricing and availability, which might be useful to your potential customer.
+Rich pins pull in data from your Selz website so you can include details like real-time pricing and availability, which might be useful to your potential customer.

-You can use Pinterest boards to the advantage of your ecommerce website.
+You can use Pinterest boards to the advantage of your Selz site.
 Some suggestions include:

-- Creating relevant boards during events that are related to your sector to capitalise on the buzz surrounding the event
+- Creating relevant boards during events that are related to your sector to capitalize on the buzz surrounding the event

-- Using ‘trending now’ boards to share most popular products with links back to your ecommerce website where the products can be purchased
+- Using ‘trending now’ boards to share the most popular products with links back to your site where the products can be purchased

 - Featuring ‘new in’ products in a board to showcase those newly available for purchase